 14.1.
 Timeliness

-Electricity providers that participate in the national data collection are requested to provide the electricity price data within 8 weeks after the reference period.
-After arrival, the statistical office checks the micro-data for correctness, consistency and completeness and national averages are calculated and reported to Eurostat during the third month after the reference period.
+Electricity providers are requested to submit price data within five weeks after the end of the reference period, although extensions of up to three weeks are possible if needed.
+Once the surveys are received, the statistical office checks the data for consistency and completeness, and national averages are calculated and reported to Eurostat during the third month following the reference period.

 14.1.1.
 Time lag - first result